rakivo/get-gdz/README.md

-## [get-gdz](https://github.com/rakivo/get-gdz) is a command line tool to make homework process easier to russian students.
+## [get-gdz](https://github.com/rakivo/get-gdz) is a command line tool to make homework process easier for Russian students.

 ### Usage: